-Highway 30 at Highway 3115 in Ascension Parish closed due to crash and overturned 18-wheeler
+Highway 30 at Highway 3115 in Ascension Parish reopens after crash and overturned 18-wheeler closed roads

 Latest Weather Blog

-Highway 30 at Highway 3115 in Ascension Parish closed due to crash and overturned 18-wheeler
+Highway 30 at Highway 3115 in Ascension Parish reopens after crash and overturned 18-wheeler closed roads

 GONZALES —The Ascension Parish Sheriff's Office responded to a crash with injuries on Sunday morning that left Highway 30 at Highway 3115 closed, according to the sheriff's office.